RaulDiodiu/rap-handson-travel-docs/installation/Installation.md

 Now we'll install the abapGit AddOn: Click *Help* > *Install new Software...* in Eclipse and enter https://eclipse.abapgit.org/updatesite/ this time.
 Select *abapGit for ABAP Development Tools (ADT)* for installation.
 Continue the installation wizard like you did for ADT.
 After the installation Eclipse has to be restarted.
 Now you can access the abapGit View by clicking *Window* > *Show View* > *Other...* > *abapGit Repositories*.

-### 4. Add the BTP Trial as ABAP Project to Eclipse
+### 3. Add the ABAP Instance as ABAP Project to Eclipse
 #### Connecting Eclipse with BTP
 [^ Top of page](#)
 Now we will add the previously created ABAP Trial instance as ABAP Project in Eclipse.
 If you have already opened the ABAP perspective before you are already good to go: Click on *Create an ABAP cloud project* in the *Project Explorer* on the left.